 Working to ensure both parents are responsible for supporting their children

 In a divorce, the care and treatment of your children should be your top priority.
 The state of Tennessee requires that both parents provide for their children, whether those parents remain married or become divorced.
-At Jenkins & Habenicht Attorneys at Law, PLLC, we have extensive experience handling child support cases.
+At Daniel K. Habenicht, PLLC, we have extensive experience handling child support cases.
 Our attorney works tirelessly to make sure your child is financially provided for by both parents.

 How to calculate the basic child support obligation